“The Truth About Killer Robots: the year’s most terrifying documentary”

 Maxim Pozdorovkin is an award-winning director and producer based in New York City.
-He is the director of three feature-length documentaries and numerous short films, including The Notorious Mr. Bout, Pussy Riot: a Punk Prayer, and Capital.
-Maxim holds a PhD from Harvard University and was a junior fellow at Harvard's Society of Fellows.
+He is the director of five feature-length documentaries and numerous short films, including The Truth About Killer Robots, Our New President, The Notorious Mr. Bout, Pussy Riot: a Punk Prayer, and Capital.
+Maxim holds a Ph.D. from Harvard University and was a junior fellow at Harvard's Society of Fellows.

 Joe Bender is an award-winning producer and Director of Photography whose work spans all aspects of creative documentary.
 He most recently produced the animated feature documentary The Conspiracy.
 As DP, he most recently lensed Persona (CNN Films), shot and produced The Truth About Killer Robots (HBO), and filmed The Candidates, which premiered at DOC NYC.
 He produced the Sundance award-winning Our New President (2018) and was named among DOC NYC's 40 under 40 (2018).
 Other recent work as Director of Photography appears in documentary films and series for Netflix, HBO, National Geographic, and PBS, and commercial work for Hewlett Packard, among others.
 He holds a Ph.D. from Harvard University.